 The main idea behind a zoo is entertainment.
-They buy, sell, breed or trade animals for serving the objectives of the zoo and attract visitors.
+They buy, sell, breed or trade animals for serving the objectives of the zoo and attracting visitors.
 They may keep in captivity animals who belong to the wild or overbreed animals to have cute babies to show.

 But it’s not always black and white like this.
 It is essential always to research any activity that involves animals to make the right choice.
-For example, I decided not to visit the Lone Park, the most famous Koala Sanctuary in Brisbane, after hearing bad comments and reading negative feedback on TripAdvisor*.
+For example, I decided not to visit the Lone Pine Sanctuary, the most famous Koala Sanctuary in Brisbane, after hearing bad comments and reading negative feedback on TripAdvisor*.
 They may do a good job for the 130 koalas in their sanctuary, but the atmosphere in the visitor areas doesn’t sound appealing to me (and many nature lovers apparently).

 Koalas are in danger in Australia and need sanctuaries.